Turing Scheme construction Program

 Application criteria

 The Turing scheme aims to offer this opportunity to a broad range of students and, while we are looking for students studying related subjects, application evaluation is not based on your grades!
-We are looking for enthusiastic pupils aged 16+ who have an interest in construction and related areas.
-The scheme is fully funded by the UK government, so there will be no cost incurred other than a £200 confirmation fee for successful applicants.
+We are looking for enthusiastic pupils aged 16+ who have an interest in Wildlife management and related subjects.
+The scheme is fully funded by the UK government, so there will be no cost incurred other than a £250 confirmation fee for successful applicants.

 Application process

-• The application form below will be the only requirement for consideration for this program.
+• Click the button below to access the application form – this application form will be the only requirement for consideration for this program

 • If you are successful with your application, we strongly advise you look into visa requirements straight away.